PPM Logo

 C1.
 Initiating an Inquiry.
 The RIO, upon determining that an Inquiry is warranted, shall take the following actions:

-C1.1 Convene the Standing Inquiry Committee.
-Within fourteen (14) calendar days, of accepting an Allegation under Section B2.1, the RIO shall convene the Standing Inquiry Committee for Integrity of Research.
-The RIO and the members of the Standing Inquiry Committee shall make efforts to prevent misjudgments by requiring explicit disclosure of any possible conflicts.
-Members of the committee from the same Academic Unit as the Respondent or Complainant, or who have a personal, professional, or financial Conflict of Interest with either the Respondent or Complainant shall recuse themselves from the proceedings.
+C1.1 Convene the Inquiry Committee.
+Within fourteen (14) calendar days, of accepting an Allegation under Section B2.1, the RIO shall convene the Inquiry Committee consisting of the RIO and at least one (1) academic scholar from the Standing Committee, and such other members as the RIO deems appropriate.
+The RIO and the members of the Inquiry Committee shall require proposed Inquiry Committee members to disclose any possible conflicts.
+Members of the committee from the same Academic Unit as the Respondent or Complainant or who have a Conflict of Interest shall recuse themselves from the proceedings.
 The RIO will prepare a charge letter for the committee that describes the Allegation, states the purpose of the Inquiry, directs the committee to prepare a written report for review and sets forth the timeline for completion of the Inquiry.
-The RIO may provide the committee with material about the Allegation and instructions for carrying out the Inquiry as the RIO deems necessary or appropriate.
+The RIO will provide the committee with material about the Allegation and instructions for carrying out the Inquiry as the RIO deems necessary or appropriate.

 C1.2 Identification of Funding Sources.
-The RIO shall identify all relevant research grants and funding agencies involved in the Research that is the subject of the Allegation.
+The RIO shall identify all relevant research grants and funding agencies involved in the Research that is the subject of the Allegation, if any.

 C1.3 Notification of Interested Parties.
-Immediately after convening the Standing Inquiry Committee, the RIO shall provide written notification of the Allegation and the membership of the Standing Inquiry Committee to the Respondent.
+Immediately after convening the Inquiry Committee, the RIO shall provide written notification of the Allegation and the membership of the Inquiry Committee to the Respondent.
 The RIO may also notify others with a need to know, including the Complainant and the Respondent's Department Head and/or Dean.
 If the Respondent is an academic appointee, then the Executive Vice Chancellor, shall be notified and, if it is the judgment of the RIO, the Appropriate Vice Chancellor and Graduate/Undergraduate Deans (when appropriate) may also be notified.
 If required by law or agency requirements, or contract or funding agreement, or if in the judgment of the RIO it is necessary, then the RIO will inform the appropriate external agencies or private sponsors that an Inquiry is being undertaken.
-Another institution will be notified only if the RIO has reason to believe that the alleged Research Misconduct occurred at that institution or if the Respondent has a joint appointment at the institution and notification is required by an inter-institutional agreement.
-The RIO shall provide the Respondent with a copy of the Policy and these Procedures.
+Another institution will be notified only if the RIO has reason to believe that the alleged Research Misconduct occurred at that institution or if the Respondent has a joint appointment at the institution and notification is required by an inter-institutional agreement or to conduct a full and fair review of the Allegation.
+The RIO shall provide the Respondent with a copy of this Policy.

 C2.
 Time Limit.
-The entire Inquiry process shall normally be completed within sixty (60) calendar days following the first meeting of the Standing Inquiry Committee.
-Any extension of this time limit requires approval of the RIO, must be documented in the final Inquiry report, and should comply with the applicable requirements of external funding agencies.
+The Inquiry process from the convening of the Inquiry Committee to the DO’s determination shall normally be completed within ninety (90) calendar days following the first meeting of the Inquiry Committee.
+Any extension of this time limit must be documented in the final Inquiry report and should comply with the applicable requirements of external funding agencies

 C3.1 Fact-Finding.
-Examine and evaluate relevant Research Records and materials, and conduct sufficient interviews and preliminary fact-finding to determine whether there is Probable Cause that Research Misconduct may have occurred and an Investigation is warranted.
+The Inquiry Committee shall examine and evaluate relevant Research Records and materials and conduct sufficient interviews and preliminary fact-finding to determine whether there is Probable Cause that Research Misconduct may have occurred and an Investigation is warranted.

 C3.2 Interviews.
-Interview the Complainant, Respondent, and other key witnesses with respect to the Allegation, as determined by the Standing Inquiry Committee.
+The Inquiry Committee may interview the Complainant and other key witnesses with respect to the Allegation, but it is not required to do so.

 C3.3 Respondent.
-Provide an opportunity for the Respondent to respond to the Allegation, both in writing and UC San Diego orally during one or more interviews conducted at the UC San Diego campus.
+The Inquiry Committee shall provide an opportunity for the Respondent to respond to the Allegation, both in writing and orally during one or more interviews conducted at the UC San Diego campus.
 The Respondent should be given the opportunity to admit that Research Misconduct occurred and that he or she committed the Research Misconduct.
-The RIO may terminate the review of an Allegation that has been admitted, if acceptance of the admission and any proposed settlement is supported and approved by applicable extramural funding agency policies.
+The RIO may terminate the review of an Allegation that has been admitted, if acceptance of the admission and any proposed settlement is supported and permitted by applicable external funding agency policies.

 C3.4 Prepare Report.
-The Standing Inquiry Committee shall prepare a report of its findings within 30 calendar days of the date of its initial meeting.
+The Inquiry Committee shall prepare a report of its findings within 60 calendar days of the date of its initial meeting.

 C4.
-Report of the Standing Inquiry Committee.
-The written Inquiry report shall include the name and title of the committee members and experts, if any, consulted by the committee; the Allegation and individual(s) named; the funding sources for the Research; how and from whom relevant information was obtained; a list of the Research Records reviewed; and a finding (a) that there is Probable Cause as to all or part of the Allegation that Research Misconduct may have occurred, or (b) that the Allegation involves questionable Research practices that do not meet the definition of Research Misconduct, or (c) that the Allegation is without substance.
+Report of the Inquiry Committee.
+The written Inquiry report shall include the composition of the committee members and experts consulted by the committee, if any; the Allegation and the named Respondents; the funding sources for the Research; how and from whom relevant information was obtained; an inventory of sequestered records and a list of the Research Records reviewed; transcripts of any transcribed interviews with any corrections; timeline and procedural history; any scientific or forensic analyses conducted; and a determination that Probable Cause exists or does not exist as to each Allegation that Research Misconduct may have occurred.
+The report shall note if there is potential evidence of honest error or difference of opinion.
+The Inquiry report may also comment on Research practices that the committee deems questionable even if those practices do not constitute Research Misconduct.

 C5.
-Finalizing the Report of the Standing Inquiry Committee.
+Finalizing the Report of the Inquiry Committee.

 C5.1 RIO Review.
-The RIO shall review the report within seven (7) calendar days of his or her receipt to ensure that: (i) the committee has completed its charge; (ii) the report provides sufficient information to justify the committee's findings; (iii) the report does not include information that is inappropriate; and (iv) the report is in proper form.
+The RIO shall review the Inquiry report within seven (7) calendar days of his or her receipt to ensure that: (i) the committee has completed its charge; (ii) the report provides sufficient information to justify the committee's findings; (iii) the report does not include information that is inappropriate; and (iv) the report is in proper form.
 If the report is inadequate in any of these respects, the RIO shall ordinarily request the necessary modifications.
-If the committee fails to make the necessary changes, then at his or her discretion, the RIO may accept the report as is.
+If the committee fails to make the necessary changes, then at his or her discretion, the RIO may accept the report as is or initiate a new Inquiry with different committee members.

-C5.3 Determination by the RIO.
-Within seven (7) calendar days of his or her receipt of the final report, the RIO shall determine whether Probable Cause exists that Research Misconduct may have occurred and if an Investigation is warranted.
+C5.4 Determination by the DO.
+The RIO will transmit the final Inquiry report and any comments to the DO.
+Within seven (7) calendar days of his or her receipt of the final report, the DO shall determine whether Probable Cause exists that Research Misconduct may have occurred and if an Investigation is warranted.

 C6.
 Notifications and Actions.
-Upon acceptance of the final report of Inquiry, the RIO shall promptly take action as follows:
+Upon the DO’s acceptance of the final report of Inquiry, the RIO shall promptly take action as follows:

 C6.1 Notification of Respondent.
-The RIO shall provide the Respondent with the final Standing Inquiry Committee report and his or her determination as to whether Probable Cause exists that Research Misconduct may have occurred, warranting an Investigation.
-The Respondent may comment in writing within fifteen (15) calendar days and such response shall become part of the record of the Inquiry.
+The RIO shall provide the Respondent with the final Inquiry Committee report and DO’s determination as to whether Probable Cause exists that Research Misconduct may have occurred, warranting an Investigation.
+The Respondent may comment in writing within fifteen (15) calendar days, and such response shall become part of the record of the Inquiry.

 C6.3 Actions.

 C6.3.1 Finding that an Allegation Lacks Substance.
-If the RIO accepts the Standing Inquiry Committee finding that the Allegation was unsubstantiated, then, the RIO shall, in consultation with the Respondent, make efforts to restore the Respondent’s reputation if it has been affected by the Allegation.
-Any written responses to these efforts shall be placed in the record of the Inquiry.
-If the RIO makes a finding that the Allegation was made in Bad Faith, then the RIO shall take appropriate administrative action.
+If the DO determines that Probable Cause does not exist to believe Research Misconduct occurred, then the DO shall, in consultation with the Respondent, make efforts to restore the Respondent’s reputation if it has been affected by the Allegation.
+If the DO makes a finding that the Allegation was not made in Good Faith, then the DO may take appropriate administrative action.

 C6.3.2 Finding of Violations other than Research Misconduct.
-If the RIO accepts the finding that Probable Cause does not exist to believe that Research Misconduct occurred, but finds that the Respondent may have violated commonly accepted Research standards or other University policies, then the RIO may refer such possible violations in a separate summary memorandum to the appropriate administrative officer (who may be the RIO) and/or the Researcher's supervisor for action or discipline.
-If appropriate, such information may be considered in the applicable performance review process.
+If the DO determines that the Respondent may have violated other Research standards or University policies other than this Policy, then the RIO may refer such possible violations in a separate summary memorandum to the appropriate administrative officer (who may be the RIO) and/or the Researcher's supervisor for action or discipline.
+If appropriate, such information may be considered in the applicable performance review or promotion process.

 C6.3.3 Finding that Research Misconduct May Have Occurred.
-If the RIO accepts the findings of the Standing Inquiry Committee that there is Probable Cause to believe that Research Misconduct may have occurred, then the RIO will proceed with an Investigation (Section D).
+If the DO determines that there is Probable Cause to believe that Research Misconduct may have occurred, then the RIO will proceed with an Investigation (Section D).

 C7.
-Process for Re-Opening an Inquiry of the Report of Standing Inquiry Committee
+Process for Re-Opening an Inquiry of the Report of Inquiry Committee

 C7.1 The RIO may re-open an Inquiry if, after finding that an Allegation lacks substance, the RIO subsequently determines that: (i) substantial new evidence has been discovered; (ii) appropriate procedures were not properly followed; or (iii) one or more committee members had a Conflict of Interest.
-If the RIO re-opens an Inquiry, the RIO will reconvene the Standing Inquiry Committee and specify the issues to be addressed and persons to be interviewed.
-The Standing Inquiry Committee will prepare a new report following Section C5.
+If the RIO re-opens an Inquiry, the RIO will reconvene the Inquiry Committee and specify the issues to be addressed and persons to be interviewed.
+The Inquiry Committee will prepare a new report in accordance with Section C5.

 D1.
 Initiating an Investigation.
 The RIO, upon determining that an Investigation is required, shall take the following actions:

 D1.1 Appointment of Committee.
-Within thirty (30) calendar days of making his or her determination for action under Section C6, the RIO shall appoint an Investigation Committee consisting of, at least, three (3) or more academic scholars.
-Individuals appointed to the Investigation committee may also have served on the Standing Inquiry committee.
+Within thirty (30) calendar days of the DO determining that Probable Cause exists to believe Research Misconduct occurred, the RIO shall appoint an Investigation Committee consisting of, at least, three (3) or more academic scholars from the Standing Committee and such other members as the RIO deems appropriate.
+Individuals appointed to the Investigation committee may also have served on the Inquiry committee.

 D1.1.1 Membership.
-The Investigation Committee must include at least one individual with specific scientific expertise to evaluate the evidence and issues related to the Allegation and Research in question.
-The Investigation Committee must consist of individuals who do not have personal, professional, or financial conflicts of interest with those involved with the investigation and should not be from the same Academic Unit as the Respondent.
+The Investigation Committee must include at least one member with relevant scientific expertise to evaluate the evidence and issues related to the Allegation and Research in question.
+The members of the Investigation Committee must be free from Conflicts of Interest and should not be from the same Academic Unit as the Respondent unless the RIO determines that service on the committee from a Researcher from the same Academic Unit will promote the full and fair resolution of the Allegation, for example because of availability, expertise, or some other good reason.
 Academic scholars from other research institutions may be asked to serve on the committee.

 D1.1.2 Conflicts of Interest.
 Prior to appointing members to the committee, the RIO shall request that proposed members of the committee disclose any Conflicts of Interest and shall notify the Respondent of the proposed committee membership.
-If the Respondent submits a written objection within seven (7) calendar days to any proposed member of the Investigation Committee, the RIO may, in his or her discretion, replace the challenged member with a qualified substitute.
+If the Respondent submits a written objection within seven (7) calendar days to any proposed member of the Investigation Committee, the DO will, in his or her discretion, either overrule the objection or replace the challenged member with a qualified substitute.
 If the Respondent does not object in a timely fashion, he or she will be deemed to have accepted the proposed committee membership.

 D1.3 Notification of Interested Parties.
 Immediately after appointing an Investigation Committee, the RIO shall provide written notification of the Allegation, the appointment of the Investigation committee, and its membership to the Respondent and the Appropriate Vice Chancellor.
 The RIO may also notify others who need to know, including the Complainant and the Respondent's Department Head and/or Dean, and the Graduate/Undergraduate Deans (when appropriate).
 If the Respondent is an academic appointee, then the Executive Vice Chancellor, Academic Affairs shall be notified.
 Affiliated institutions in which the Respondent has a joint appointment shall be notified as required by inter-institutional agreements.
 The RIO shall inform the appropriate funding agencies, consistent with law, agency requirements, and contractual agreements, that an Investigation is being undertaken.

 D2.
 Time Limit.
-The Investigation process shall normally be completed within one-hundred twenty (120) calendar days following the appointment of the Investigation Committee.
-Any extension of this time limit requires approval of the RIO, must be documented in the final Investigation report, and should comply with the applicable requirements of external funding agencies.
+The Investigation process shall normally be completed within one-hundred eighty (180) calendar days following the appointment of the Investigation Committee.
+Any extension of this time limit must be documented in the final Investigation report and should comply with the applicable requirements of external funding agencies.
 If UC San Diego is unable to complete the Investigation within the time period required by any applicable external agency, the RIO shall submit a written request to the agency requesting an extension to comply with its regulations; such a request must include an explanation for the delay that includes an interim report on the progress to date and estimated dates of completion of the report and other necessary steps.

 D3.
 Responsibilities of the Investigation Committee.
 The Investigation Committee shall take the following actions: